pfmcastro/yii2-handsontable-widget/README.md

 Note
 -----
-To access the javascript representation of the table in a script after creation, use the prefix ```hts``` before the id like:
+To access the javascript representation of the table in a script after creation, use the prefix ```hst``` before the id like:

 ```php
 use himiklab\handsontable\HandsontableWidget;